This article is for users with the following questions:

-Here, you'll learn how to clone OS disk to another new HDD or SSD with booting issues.
+Here, you'll learn how to clone the OS disk to another new HDD or SSD with booting issues.
 Let's check:

 Follow the step-by-step guide below to use EaseUS Disk Copy to clone OS to a new hard disk quickly.
-To boot your computer from the cloned hard drive, you need to restart your computer, enter BIOS, change boot order, and make the new hard drive as the first boot device.
+To boot your computer from the cloned hard drive, you need to restart your computer, enter BIOS, change the boot order, and make the new hard drive as the first boot device.